databricks/spark-deep-learning/README.md

     from keras.layers import Dense
     import numpy as np

-    # Generate random input data for our transformer
+    # Generate random input data
     num_features = 10
     num_examples = 100
     input_data = [{"features" : np.random.randn(num_features).tolist()} for i in range(num_examples)]
     input_df = sqlContext.createDataFrame(input_data)

-    # Create and save a single-hidden-layer Keras model for binary classification on our data
+    # Create and save a single-hidden-layer Keras model for binary classification
     # NOTE: In a typical workflow, we'd train the model before exporting it to disk,
     # but we skip that step here for brevity
     model = Sequential()